goauthentik/authentik/website/docs/applications/index.md

     If there is a mount under `/media` or if [S3 storage](../installation/storage-s3.md) is configured, you'll instead see a field to upload a file.

--   _Publisher_: Text shown below the sapplication
+-   _Publisher_: Text shown below the application
 -   _Description_: Subtext shown on the application card below the publisher